Resources - Mindfulness for EOL

 A year of reading dangerously with Dr. Karen Wyatt

 Dr. Karen Wyatt offers a yearly book list full of wisdom stories about how to navigate grief, loss, and mortality.
-See the complete 2025 list here:
+See the complete 2026 list by accessing the link.

 -